TaromaruYuki/Doggoscript/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, please email `github.7wmif@simplelogin.com` with a subject indicating a vulnerability.
+Or create a new GitHub vulnerabilty report in the security tab.

 DO NOT create a issue.
 Vulnerability updates will come out shortly after they are reported, as long as they are valid.